sathia27/sathia27.github.com/_posts/2020-03-09-ruby-with-pry.md

 tags: [ruby]
 ---

 If you are ruby Developer, You must be using `binding.pry` very common for debugging rails / ruby projects.
-But `pry` and `binding` is more than `binding.pry` use case.
+Do you know what is `pry` and `binding`?
+I will try to walk through about `binding` and `pry`.
+And also I walk through how `pry` is more powerful tool for debugging.

 <div style="width:500px; margin: 10px auto"><img src="/img/blogs/ruby-pry/binding-plus-pry.jpeg" /></div>